-As the photos clearly show, divide riders these days mostly prefer a lightweight bikepacking set-up.
-The fully-loaded look is rare.
-In fact, I don’t believe we ever crossed riders whose first remark to us was not some version of, “Damn, you guys are really loaded.”
+As the photos clearly show, GDMBR riders these days mostly prefer a lightweight bikepacking set-up.
+Fully-loaded riders are rare on the GDMBR.
+In fact, I don’t believe we ever crossed a rider whose first remark to us was not some version of, “Damn, you guys are really loaded.”
 Yes, I know!
-Trust me, on a 1,500 meter climb I can feel those extra 35 kilos.
+Trust me, on a 1,500-meter climb I can feel those extra 35 kilos.

 Is there any ‘best’ set-up for the GDMBR?
 Rider’s styles vary, so clearly there’s no one-size-fits-all solution for any bike tour.
 The trade-off of going light is usually that you’ll spend more on the road.
 Those that go super light with pure bikepacking gear tend to eat out in restaurants and snag motel rooms as often as possible.
 This makes sense since their tents will be tiny and therefore less comfortable and their food carrying capacity will be more limited.

-Colorado is probably our favorite state on the GDMBR.
-We got our epic mountain rides, stumbled across gorgeous camping spots and witnessed the charm of autumn’s timid bursts of golden hues.
-Now if there’d just hadn’t been so much RAIN, I’d award the the GDMBR Colorado section an enthusiastic five stars.
+Colorado is probably our favorite section on the GDMBR.
+There are epic mountain climbs, gorgeous camping spots and incredibly varied scenery.
+Now if there’d just hadn’t been so much RAIN, I’d award the GDMBR Colorado section an enthusiastic five stars.